-The Ice House Sausalito Museum & Visitors Center is currently closed due to the pandemic, but we expect it to re-open soon.
+The Ice House Sausalito Museum & Visitors Center is currently closed.
+The pandemic was the original villain, but now the facility is awaiting a major remodel.

 780 Bridgeway, Sausalito CA 94965 (see map below)

 The Ice House Visitors Center & Sausalito Museum